DATROWAY has serious Warnings and Precautions. Click here for more information.

 • DATROWAY can cause embryo-fetal harm

-*A higher incidence of ILD/pneumonitis has been observed in patients with mild and moderate renal impairment (creatinine clearance [CLcr] 30 to <90 mL/min).1
+*A higher incidence of ILD/pneumonitis has been observed in patients with creatinine clearance (CLcr) 30 to <90 mL/min (estimated by Cockcroft Gault).1

 • Additional safety data for DATROWAY